 The sprint retrospective is another scrum ceremony, and it’s a great opportunity to reflect and evaluate how the sprint went.
 This is a great time to talk about how the team does sprint demos.
 There are lots of ways to structure and run retrospectives, but I won’t get into that here.
 The important thing is to step back and see what’s working well, and which areas could use improvement.

 If you’re intentional about preparing for and improving your sprint demos, you’ll have a good shared understanding with stakeholders.
 The team gets to show off their great work.
 The product owner gets to see the product evolve.
 Everyone can make informed decisions when prioritizing features in the next sprint.
 Ultimately, giving great sprint demos helps you build a great product.

 Want more free advice from our experts?
-Sign up for Office Hours, a free one-hour consultation with someone from our team.
+Sign up for Office Hours, a free one-hour consultation with our team.